llafuente/node-expressionist/README.markdown

     });

     // I found interesting to concatenate various files, and group it
-    // groups can be used to export documentation expressionist.loadYML(["common-hooks.yml", "users.yml"], "users", function () {
+    // groups can be used to export documentation and sort client code. expressionist.loadYML(["common-hooks.yml", "users.yml"], "users", function () {
         // note: YML exception will not match line in file });

 ```